AuCson/aucson.github.io/index.md

 <img class="profile-picture" src="self.jpg">

 Hi, I'm Xisen Jin.
 I am a senior(4th) year undergraduate student in Fudan University, China, majored in Computer Science and Technology.

-I'm aspired for academic research and I'm planned for a Ph.D.
-I also enjoy building interesting stuffs by programming.

 ## Research Interest

-- Natural Language Processing
-    - Goal-oriented dialogue agents, question answering, and Foundamentals(linguistic matters).
-- Machine Learning
-    - Semi-supervised models for task completion and knowledge discovery
+My research interests mainly lie on Natural Language Processing.
+My recent research focus is dialogue systems.

+> While dialogue systems is easy to start with, it is almost an ultimate goal of natural language processing.
+These effots may push towards this ultimate goal.
+> - Infusing world facts or domain knowledge into dialogue generation, or in reverse, disentangle structural knowledge from them.
+> - Structual modeling of grammar, discourse relationships and dialogue process in human interactions, better unsupervised or semi-supervised.
+>
+> And I am on the way to these explorations. ->my publication list

 ## Education

 <b>Fudan University,</b> 2015.9 -